 You must be formally admitted to the Communication Sciences and Disorders program.
 We recommend that students apply for admission at the end of their sophomore year.
 Please reference the Undergraduate Catalog for admission requirements.

-It is important that students consult with a faculty adviser in the department of Communication Sciences and Disorders (CSD) when beginning to plan their programs and periodically throughout.
+It is important that students consult with their academic and CSD faculty advisors when beginning to plan their programs and periodically throughout.
 Courses in the major are intended to be taken in a logical order, so students receive background knowledge from previous courses before enrolling in later courses.